The Apprentice (British TV series) series 9: Controversy

-As part of the format's rules since the seventh series for applications to The Apprentice, the producers make clear that any participants who enter the contest must not include any company(s) in their business plan if they do not have either ownership or co-ownership.
-When Jordan Poulton applied for the programme, production staff had not properly checked his application, which showed that he had named a company in his business plan that was not his, a fact that was not noticed until the interviews stage of the contest, when Claude Littner discovered the staff's oversight.
-Furthermore, Poulton was only prepared to yield a 15.39% equity stake from the business to Lord Sugar, which is in direct contravention to the 50% partnership deal with Lord Sugar.
-Littner was so appalled by these revelations that he terminated the interview after deeming Poulton a "parasite".
-Although Poulton's involvement in the programme was broadcast, despite this oversight, he later admitted on Twitter, while thanking his supporters, that he had been "naive" and apologised for "wasting everyone's time".
+As part of the programme's rules, candidates are not permitted to submit business plans for a company they do not own or co-own.
+However, upon applying, Jordan Poulton submitted a business plan that he was not an official director of, a fact picked up on by Claude Littner during the competition's Interview stage.
+Furthermore, Poulton was only prepared to yield a 15.39% equity stake to Lord Sugar, which is in direct contravention to the agreed-upon 50% partnership deal.
+Littner was so appalled by these revelations that he terminated the interview, after deeming Poulton a "parasite".
+Poulton later admitted on Twitter that he had been "naive" and apologised for "wasting everyone's time".

 Ratings

 Official episode viewing figures are from BARB.